Appeal Process (Real and Personal Property)

 Step 1: Informal Hearing

-If an agreement is not reached after speaking with the Assessor's Office then the taxpayer should follow through with step 2.
+If an agreement is not reached after speaking with the Assessor's Office then the taxpayer should follow through with Step 2.

 Step 2: Board of Equalization

-Members meet during July and August to resolve value disputes between the taxpayer and the Assessor's Office.
-The appeal form for this process is provided by the Office of the St. Charles County Registrar and must be completed and filed with that office prior to 5 p.m. on the second Monday in July.
+Board of Equalization (BOE) members meet during July and August to resolve value disputes between the taxpayer and the Assessor's Office.
+The appeal form for this process is provided by the St. Charles County Registrar and must be completed and filed with that office prior to 5 p.m. on the second Monday in July.

 Step 3: Missouri State Tax Commission

 This is the final step in the appeal process if an acceptable decision has not been provided by the BOE.
 The deadline for filing an appeal with the Missouri State Tax Commission is September 30, or 30 days from the date of the BOE decision, whichever is later, in the current year (deadline for properties purchased after the second Monday in June is December 31).
 Hearings will be held in St. Charles County shortly thereafter.

 A professional appraisal is expected on property classified as commercial/all other.
 The parcel must have been appealed to the BOE to appeal at this level, unless newly purchased.